top of page

 Can a hospital discharge you if there is nowhere to go?

-Before a hospital discharge can be agreed upon, the discharge team will be responsible for making sure that their basic discharge needs are met.
+Before a hospital discharge can be agreed upon, the discharge team will be responsible for making sure that their basic discharge needs are met, including a safe place to be discharged to.

 These basic discharge needs include having: